xinjin/course-net-assignment/assignment1/README.md

 ### Q&A
 * **I'm getting an error when I run the command `vagrant up`.
 What do I do?** Many errors/warnings are not a problem and do not need to be addressed, such as `==> default: stdin: is not a tty`.
 Usually, errors starting with `==> default` should not be worried about, but others should, in particular if they cause the process to be aborted.
 Use `vagrant status` to see if the VM is running after `vagrant up`; if it is not, then there is a real problem.
 Here are some known errors and how to fix them:
-    * **"A Vagrant environment or target machine is required to run this command..."**: you must run `vagrant up` from a subdirectory of the directory containing the Vagrantfile (in the case, `assignments`).
+    * **"A Vagrant environment or target machine is required to run this command..."**: you must run `vagrant up` from a subdirectory of the directory containing the Vagrantfile (in the case, `course-net-assignment`).
     * **"Vagrant cannot forward the specified ports on this VM, since they would collide with some other application that is already listening on these ports..."**: perhaps you cloned the repository twice and the VM is already running on one of them.
 Since they both use the same port, they cannot run at the same time.
 You may also have some other application using port 8888.
 To help find what is using it, follow [these](http://osxdaily.com/2014/05/20/port-scanner-mac-network-utility/) instructions for macOS, [these](https://techtalk.gfi.com/scan-open-ports-in-windows-a-quick-guide/) for Windows and [these](https://wiki.archlinux.org/index.php/Nmap#Port_scan) for Linux (you may have to install `nmap`).
 Use 127.0.0.1 as the IP and 8888-8888 as the port range in your port scan.

   If this did not help you fix the problem, please ask on Piazza or at office hours.